drhcelik/FickianTransportFoam/README.md

 # FickianTransportFoam
 **Stable** mixture-averaged and specie-specific constant Lewis transport models that are missing from the current OpenFOAM release.
-Supported OpenFOAM versions are: 10.
+Supported OpenFOAM versions are: 12, 11 and 10.

 Developed by Aleksi Rintanen & Ilya Morev, Aalto University, Finland
 ## Theory